LOVE IS A RACKET

 TARZAN THE FEARLESS

 1933 - **1/2Edited together from a 12-chapter serial, this mostly incoherent jungle ramble finds Buster Crabbe a pretty buff Tarzan, but he has a yell that sounds more like a man getting a prostate exam than Weissmuller's archetypal yodel.
 Julie Bishop, aka Jacqueline Wells (THE BLACK CAT), is the sweet young thing at the heart of it all; her dad discovered a lost tribe of ancient Egyptians led by Mischa Auer (who holds a candle eternally at his chin so his eyes always have that spooky bughouse aura) and she's got to find him.
 One of her evil white guides steals a gem, and it's on.
 The action goes by fast and repetitive until it's all just a meaningless stream of pith-helmeted actors running back and forth; rifles being aimed; Tarzan swinging to the rescue; some more running, animal fight stock footage; and the chimp.
-The two bad hunters are continually allowed to tag along even though everyone knows they're the bad guys (one presumes 'cuz white folk need to stick together in Africa, even if they're mortal enemies, and that's racist).
-Eventually TARAZAN THE FEARLESS runs over so much ground with such a diverse surplus of stock footage and mismatched stunt doubles that the best way to take it is as some post-modern found art collage.
+The two evil hunters are continually allowed to tag along even though everyone knows they're their true intent (one presumes 'cuz white folk need to stick together in Africa, even if they're mortal enemies, and that's racist).
+Eventually TARAZAN THE FEARLESS runs over so much ground with such a diverse surplus of stock footage and mismatched stunt doubles that it devolves into incoherence.
+The best way to take it is as some post-modern found art collage.
 TCM showed it as part of their Arabs in Cinema series, because some Arabs show up with a sexy sultana as their leader.
 Halfway through the film these Arabs just disappear, but whatever.
 Tarzan... dives... again!